kenanwang/username.github.io/resources.md

 A lot of product training is probably over-priced garbage, [Jeff Patton's course](https://jpattonassociates.com/) is not, it's excellent.

-Strategic thinking is key to product management, [*Good Strategy, Bad Strategy*](https://a.co/d/fYfWCyJ) is one of the canonical texts on the subject.
+Strategic thinking is key to product management, [*Good Strategy, Bad Strategy*](https://a.co/d/fYfWCyJ) is the defining text on business strategy.

 If you are an enterprise product manager it pays to understand the principles of how companies become productive, there is no better book on this subject than [*High Output Management*](https://a.co/d/aF67BI5)